 Let’s destroy the stigma that comes with the word “bullied.”
-It can happen to anyone, by anyone, anywhere for any reason.
-Bullying is faceless and consequently, you may or may not know you are being bullied.
+It can happen to anyone, by anyone, anywhere – for any reason.
+Bullying can be faceless and consequently, you may or may not know you are being bullied.

 For this reason, being bullied by someone you consider a friend can be a real blind spot for most of us; it’s harder to detect, subtle in nature and can take a while to get our attention.
 After all, they’re a friend – right?